-CDEV 116 - Creative Art for Young Children
+CDEV 116 - Creative Art for Young Children (CSU)

-Units: 3 Lecture Hours: 54 Lab Hours: 0 Outside Hours: 108 Grading Method: Letter Credit Status: Cred dit, degree applicable
+Lecture Hours: 54 Lab Hours: 0 Units: 3 Outside Hours: 108 Grading Method: Letter Credit Status: Credit, degree applicable

-Conditions of Enrollment: Prerequisite: Child Development 103 with a minimum grade of C in prerequisite or concurrent enrollment
+Conditions of Enrollment: Prerequisite: CDEV103 with a minimum grade of C or concurrent enrollment

-This course focuses on the principles and methods of planning, presenting and evaluating creative art experiences for young children ages two to six in diverse settings.
+This course focuses on the principles and methods of planning, presenting, and evaluating creative art experiences for young children ages two to six in diverse settings.
 Emphasis will be placed on facilitating creativity, self-expression, and concept and skill development through the use of art media such as paint, clay, collage, chalk and woodworking.
 Methods for adapting creative art experiences for children with special needs will be discussed.
 The course is designed for teachers in training and teachers in service needing to develop and refine skills in understanding, planning, and implementing curriculum.
 Students will be required to participate in one structured activity related to children and/or professional development outside of class hours.

-CDEV 117 - Music and Movement for Young Children
+CDEV 117 - Music and Movement for Young Children (CSU)